 There are two types of abortion: medical abortion and surgical abortion.
 Both are safe and effective.

-The suction curette is for early pregnancies.
+Surgical abortion is usually done as a day procedure.
 Your doctor inserts a small tube into your uterus via your vagina.
 A gentle suction action removes the lining and contents of your uterus.

 If you have a medical abortion, you will have several hours of intense cramping, but the pain should ease once you have had the miscarriage.
-Your doctor can prescribe stronger pain medication to help.
+Your doctor can prescribe stronger pain medicine to help.
 You should be able to manage at home.

 If you have a surgical abortion under general anaesthetic (while you are asleep), you will not experience any pain during the abortion.
 But you may have cramping for a few days afterwards.